opensearch-project/documentation-website/_field-types/dynamic.md

 `true`  | Specfies that new fields can be added dynamically to the mapping.
 Default is `true`.
 `false` | Specifies that new fields cannot be added dynamically to the mapping.
 If a new field is detected, then it is not indexed or searchable but can be retrieved from the `_source` field.
 `strict` | Throws an exception.
 The indexing operation fails when new fields are detected.
-`strict_allow_templates` | Adds new fields matching dynamic templates if the new fields match predefined dynamic templates in the mapping; otherwise, indexing fails.
+`strict_allow_templates` | Adds new fields if they match predefined dynamic templates in the mapping.

 ---